TKillerX/GenericGameplayMechanics/Chaos Mechanics/JSB TBEK/Character/TeaLazuli.md

 Basic Pellet (Quick)
-Start Up: Points
+Start Up: Stance/Points/Ball/Fast
 A basic ranged attack using negativity pellets.
 0 Turns.

 Charged Pellet (Charge)
-Start Up: Points with charged energy
+Start Up: Stance/Points/Aura/Homing
 A charged pellet using the negativity in the air.
 1 Turn.
 +150% Damage

 Pellet burst (Heavy)
-Start Up: Raises Fist
+Start Up: Stance/Fist/Ball/Forceful
 A charged pellet burst using negativity in a small AoE.
 1 Turn +150% Damage

 Final Burst (*Unavoidable*) {Below 25% Health}
-Start Up: Points with Massive Energy
+Start Up: Points with Nuclear
 An ubercharged pellet with all the negativity she can hold.
 5 Turns.
 +2400% Damage